ipselium/bmtools/README.rst

 `Compare` also provides the `parameters` decorator to specify a list of args/kwarg that have to be passed to a function for parametric study.
-The the `Compare.run_parametric` method performs the comparison:
+The `Compare.run_parametric` method performs the comparison:

 .. code-block:: python